emqx/cloud-docs/en_US/billing/taxation.md

 - Singapore

 ::: tip
-If your billing address is in Germany, EMQX Platform always charges VAT, even with a valid VAT ID Number.
+If your billing address is in Germany, EMQX Cloud always charges VAT, even with a valid VAT ID Number.
 :::

 ## Tax ID types